-The first volume of Cronyism argues that the Liberty versus Power framework explains the evolution of cronyism (special interest policies) from before the founding of the United States to the mid-nineteenth century.
-Cronyism increased when supporters of government power, such as the Hamiltonians and National Republicans, were in control.
-Cronyism decreased when Jeffersonian proponents of liberty seized the government reins.
-Yet, they too fell to the corrupting influence of power and enacted their own crony policies.
+The first volume of Cronyism explains the evolution of special interest policies from the colonial era to the mid-nineteenth century.
+Cronyism increased when supporters of power, such as the Hamiltonian Federalists and Whigs, controlled the government.
+Cronyism decreased when the libertarian Jeffersonian Republicans and Jacksonian Democrats seized the reins.
+However, the proponents of liberty eventually enacted their own crony policies because they succumbed to the corrupting influence of power.

 Conceived in Liberty, Volume V: The New Republic, 1784-1791 by Murray Rothbard (edited by Patrick Newman, 2019)

-Murray Rothbard’s long-lost fifth volume of his early American history series brought to publication through painstaking transcription of his handwritten manuscript.
-In this book, Rothbard documents the Federalist coup d’état in the 1780s which led to the drafting and ratification of the U.S. Constitution.
+Murray N. Rothbard’s long-lost fifth volume of his early American history series.
+Brought to publication through painstaking transcription of his handwritten manuscript.
+Rothbard documents the Federalist coup d’état in the 1780s which led to the drafting and ratification of the U.S. Constitution.
 A staunchly nationalist document, the U.S. Constitution increased federal government power at the expense of the people and the states.

 The Progressive Era by Murray Rothbard (edited by Patrick Newman, 2017)